Can Dehydration Cause Erectile Dysfunction? (ED)

 Urology Of Greater Atlanta

-Erectile dysfunction (ED) is extremely common — approximately one out of every 10 men experience it at some point in their lives.
-In most instances, ED is a symptom of another underlying condition, such as vascular disease, a neurological disorder, or conditions such as a venous leak.
+Erectile dysfunction (ED) is extremely common — approximately 1 out of every 10 men experience it at some point.
+In most instances, ED is a symptom of another underlying condition, such as vascular disease, a neurological disorder, or another condition, such as a venous leak.

-The ability to get an erection and eventually reach orgasm depends a lot on the body’s system working together properly.
+The ability to get an erection and eventually reach orgasm depends greatly on the body’s system working together properly.
 Erectile function is dependent on the sensitivity of the nerves around the penis and the blood that pumps through the body.

 The greater the volume of blood cells and plasma in your body, the more efficiently it will flow through your veins and arteries.
 Dehydration can result in sexual dysfunction because a low volume of red blood cells and plasma prevents the corpus cavernosum (chambers inside the penis) from getting enough oxygen and nutrient-rich blood necessary to maintain an erection.

-How do I know if I am dehydrated?
+How Do I Know if I am Dehydrated?